Inside: The layperson’s rundown of what scale and proportion in decorating are and how you can use it to have people asking if you hired a designer! ➡

 It’s often found in things we find attractive in nature, architecture, art, design, and even faces.
 Things that are close to this ratio are naturally beautiful and pleasing to our eye.

 The good news is, everyone has the innate ability to recognize this ratio!
-You only have to look and your brain tells you if it’s attractive.
+You only have to look at something and your brain tells you if it’s attractive.
 I’ve always said my best decorating tool is that I’m an “eyeballer“.

 So how do you use the golden ratio?